Skip to main content

 Dr. Ash

 "Most shore-trip medical problems are predictable, preventable, and texted-not-emergency.
-The two real emergencies are heat stroke and severe allergic reactions.
+The two emergencies are heat stroke and severe allergic reactions.
 Everything else triages well from a chair on the porch with a phone and a pen.
-Save your urgent care visit for when it actually matters."
+Save your urgent care visit for when it matters."

 What to Pack: A Shore-House Health Kit